awsdocs/amazon-aurora-user-guide/doc_source/aurora_global_db_status.md

 # aurora\_global\_db\_status<a name="aurora_global_db_status"></a>

-Displays information about various aspects of Aurora global database lag, specifically, lag of the underlying Aurora storage \(so called durability lag\) and lag between the recovery point objective \(RPO\) \.
+Displays information about various aspects of Aurora global database lag, specifically, lag of the underlying Aurora storage \(so called durability lag\) and lag between the recovery point objective \(RPO\)\.

-This function is available for the following Aurora PostgreSQL versions:
-+ PostgreSQL 11\.7 \(Aurora PostgreSQL release 3\.2\) and higher versions
-+ PostgreSQL 10\.11 \(Aurora PostgreSQL release 2\.4\) and higher versions

-When this function is used with Aurora PostgreSQL DB versions earlier than PostgreSQL 11\.7 \(Aurora PostgreSQL release 3\.2\), it returns less information than when used with PostgreSQL 11\.7 and later versions\.
-PostgreSQL 11\.7 \(Aurora PostgreSQL release 3\.2\) and higher versions returned enhanced statistics to this function\.

 ## Syntax<a name="aurora_global_db_status-syntax"></a>